-Just because you may be separated during the holiday season, doesn’t mean you can’t be connected.
+Just because you may be separated during the holiday season doesn’t mean you can’t be connected.
+Here’s why:

 One of the biggest changes that have occurred over the years is the use of technology.

-There are so many different ways to stay connected, so don’t get caught up in feeling down and out about you and your mate not physically being together.
+There are so many different ways to stay connected.
+Don’t get caught up in feeling down and out about you and your mate not physically being together.

 Start now and think about ways you can stay connected

-Keep in mind, being connected with your mate is about making memories, having activities that you do together, spending quality time together, and being creative when you’re apart.
+Keep this in mind — being connected with your mate is about making memories, having activities that you do together, spending quality time together, and being creative when you’re apart.

-it’s about being creative and giving of your time, it’s about doing things that you both like that bring you closer, and being there for each other, especially when either one of you is feeling down because you’re apart.
+It’s about being creative and giving your time; it’s about doing things that you both like that bring you closer, and being there for each other, especially when either one is feeling down because you’re apart.

 When you’re not physically with your mate during the holiday season, you have to be as creative as possible – I know I’ve mentioned being creative many times, but it’s true.